When comparing tour operator software, bike tour guides should look for a system that:

 • Establish partnerships with other businesses in the travel industry.

-• Design stunning listings for your products, create tour packages, and manage all pricing and availability.
+• Design stunning listings for your products, create comprehensive tour packages, and manage all pricing, equipment, and availability.

-• Manage your booking calendar and automate back-office tasks (like sending customer tickets or waivers).
+• Create a centralised booking calendar, maintain up-to-date availability across all sales channels, and automate back-office tasks (like sending customer tickets or waivers).

 • Provide the best customer experience from the time travellers book until they hang up their helmets.